Fee-Based Investment Management for a Confident Retirement Experience

 Efficient Market Hypothesis

 Today's markets are efficient at setting proper prices.
 Rarely do stock-pickers outperform their market segments for long - and almost never without incurring more risk.
 Even more difficult is trying to pick managers or mutual funds who will outperform - in advance.
 Investors have far higher success rates by owning investments that seek to capture the entire returns of each market segment - at the lowest possible cost, with the least tax impact.
 This means we avoid high-cost investment strategies.
 We do, however, make changes as markets and economic cycles change.

 Modern Portfolio Theory

-MPT is a Nobel-Prize winning investment theory which allows investors to construct portfolios designed to maximize their expected returns for their specific risk tolerance.
-PARAGON portfolios use anywhere from 8-20 different asset classes, depending upon a client's risk tolerance.
-A detailed overview of Modern Portfolio Theory can be found here.
+MPT is a Nobel-Prize winning investment theory which helps investors construct portfolios designed to maximize their expected returns for their specific risk tolerance.
+PARAGON uses MPT as an initial framework for our investment policy, but because of the limitations MPT displayed during the tech bubble crash in 2001 and the Great Recession in 2008, we tend to be much more tactical in our actual implementation of investment management.
+However, for reference, a detailed overview of Modern Portfolio Theory can be found here.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and federally registered CFP (with flame logo) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.